aidanhoppe/Baldurs-Gate-JaDarius-Campaign/README.md

 2. Sign in to your GitHub account if you haven't already.

-3. Click on the "File" menu and select "Clone Repository".
+3. Click on the "File" menu and select "Clone Repository" then the "URL" tab.

 4. Enter the URL (https://github.com/aidanhoppe/Baldurs-Gate-JaDarius-Campaign) of the repository you want to clone.